videolan/x265/doc/reST/cli.rst

 	Allow encoder to copy input x265 pictures to internal frame buffers.
 When disabled, x265 will not make an internal copy of the input picture and will work with the application's buffers.
-While this allows for deeper integration, it is the responsbility of the application to (a) ensure that the allocated picture has extra space for padding that will be done by the library, and (b) the buffers aren't recycled until the library has completed encoding this frame (which can be figured out by tracking NALs output by x265)
+While this allows for deeper integration, it is the responsibility of the application to (a) ensure that the allocated picture has extra space for padding that will be done by the library, and (b) the buffers aren't recycled until the library has completed encoding this frame (which can be figured out by tracking NALs output by x265)